Best Winter Jackets: Columbia, Canada Goose, North Face and More

 A good winter jacket has always been essential, and if you spend a lot of time outside, you know that you will practically live in the jacket during the cold months.
 Which is best for you when there are seemingly endless options out there?
 We’ve done the research and selected six of the best winter jackets, each appropriate for specific conditions.

-- BEST WINDPROOF WINTER JACKET: The North Face Carto Triclimate Jacket
+- BEST WINDPROOF: The North Face Carto Triclimate Jacket

-- BEST VERSATILE WINTER JACKET: Columbia Horizons Pine Interchange Jacket
+- BEST VERSATILE: Columbia Horizons Pine Interchange Jacket

-- BEST PUFFER JACKET: The North Face Metropolis Insulated Parka III
+- BEST PUFFER: The North Face Metropolis Insulated Parka III

-- BEST CHEAP WINTER JACKET: Eddie Bauer CirrusLite Down Jacket
+- BEST CHEAP: Eddie Bauer CirrusLite Down Jacket

 Features to Consider When Shopping for the Best Winter Jackets